blynch11/milestone2-yearbookmta/README.md

 As a Returning Visitor, I want to be understand the layout of the site easily explain its Features to friends/parents/grandparents

 Frequent User Goals
-As a Frequent User, I want to easily check on my friends quotes, pictures & site
+As a Frequent User, I want to easily check on my friends quotes, pictures & other info on the site

 Design
 Colour Scheme